Kaipara College Kaipara College

 Studying history is important for helping us understand the world around us and why things are the way they are.
 The present-day is shaped by past events, and the study of History gives us the opportunity to ask and understand complex questions about these events and their significance.
 History explores the ‘how’ and ‘why’ of events, to give us a richer and deeper look at the bigger picture.
 History is interesting and exciting!

 This course will provide students with an opportunity to develop an understanding of key historical events that have changed both global and New Zealand History over the 20th Century.
-Events include : The Black Civil Rights Movement in America, Protests in Aotearoa New Zealand and World War Two and the Atomic Bombing of Hiroshima and Nagasaki.
+Events include : The Black Civil Rights Movement in America, The Dawn Raids/Polynesian Panthers, The Life of Whina Cooper , The Life of Julius Caesar, and World War Two/Bombing of Hiroshima and Nagasaki.

 Level 1 History equips students with the knowledge and skills to excel in Level 2 and 3 History.
 At a deeper level, the study of History provides students with the critical thinking and communication skills necessary to succeed in a variety of careers in such areas as law, government policy, economics, social work, journalism, counseling, teaching, human resources, market research, travel advisor.